adamross94/arosso_portfolio/README.md

 Projects section can be clicked to view project, alternatively Github logo can be clicked to view the repository for that project.

 # Technologies Used
-Mention the technologies, frameworks, libraries, and tools you used to build your portfolio.

   **Dependencies**
   * **@emailjs/browser**: A library for sending emails using the EmailJS service.